kkprep/movie-recommender/README.md

 # movie-recommender
-A movie recommendation system powered by Machine Learning.
+A (work-in-progress) movie recommendation system powered by Machine Learning.